avi-rami/hw3-ecs162/README.md

-Here’s a streamlined version that merges both parts and removes duplicates:

 # NYT Homepage Recreation

 A containerized web app that recreates the New York Times homepage with real-time news, user authentication, and comments.